 The mission statement simply explains what your co-operative does.
 This statement should be concise and serve as a one- or two-sentence overview of why the organization exists.
 It should convey a clear purpose and direction for the organization, offering something to work towards.
 Everything the organization does should be in service of this mission.

-When creating a strategy plan, it may be useful to think of your mission statement as a recipe:
+When creating a strategic plan, it may be useful to think of your mission statement as a recipe:

 The vision statement is less direct than the mission statement and is usually more aspirational and inspirational.
 For many organizations, a vision statement captures an ideal outcome or a societal goal that we need to work towards together.
 A food security organization in Vancouver might simple envision: “end hunger in Vancouver.”